holgern/beem/docs/index.rst

-.. python-bitshares documentation master file, created by sphinx-quickstart on Fri Jun  5 14:06:38 2015.
+.. python-steem documentation master file, created by sphinx-quickstart on Fri Jun  5 14:06:38 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.